ray-project/ray/doc/source/workflows/metadata.rst

     assert "start_time" in workflow_metadata["stats"]
     assert "end_time" not in workflow_metadata["stats"]

-2. For resumed workflow, current behavior is that "stats" will be updated whenever a workflow is resumed.
+2. For resumed workflow, the current behavior is that "stats" will be updated whenever a workflow is resumed.

 .. code-block:: python